 Opening Hours: Always but best done during daylight

-For the seriously active families wanting the very best views of the Whitsundays, you can’t beat a hike to Honeyeater Lookout.
+What to do in Airlie Beach for families who are seriously active and wanting the very best views of the Whitsundays?
+You can’t beat a hike to Honeyeater Lookout.
 This hike is 8km return, so be sure you are prepared with plenty of water before you set out on this one.

 Once you reach the lookout at the top you all your hard work pays off with brilliant views across the coastal town and Airlie Beach walking trails don’t come much better than this.

 Location: The track starts at the top of Kara Crescent in Airlie Beach